WinTeach/AD2Template/README.md

 ## Usage

 The script will fetch the AD attributes of the current user, render the Jinja2 templates located in the `templates` folder, and write the output files to the specified `output_folder`.
+Non-template files and folders in the `templates` folder will be copied to the output folder as well.
+All folder, file, and template names can contain variables (e.g.: #variable#_my_file.txt) that will be replaced by the AD attributes.
-Two demo Jinja templates are available in the `templates` folder.
+Demo Jinja templates, files and folders are available in the `templates` folder.

+A fully explained example about using this tool for generating email signatures can be found at [https://winteach.de](https://www.winteach.de/windows-server/active-directory/e-mail-signaturen-aus-ad-daten-generieren-ad2template/) (German only).

 ### Option 1: Without precompiled binary
 Run the script using the following command: